reedthedev13/Meal-Planner-App/README.md

 - 🍽️ **Browse & Save Recipes**
   Search, filter, and save your favorite meals.

-- 🛒 **Auto-Generated Shopping List**
+- 🛒 **Shopping List**
-  Automatically compile ingredients based on your weekly plan.
+  Compile ingredients based on your weekly plan.

 - 🧮 **Nutrition Info Viewer**
   See calories, macros, and other nutrition facts.